 Attentive listeners focus more on the speaker, though.
-When someone who has great listening skills is paying attention to a speaker, good communication is more likely to occur.
+When someone who has great listening skills is paying full attention to a speaker, effective communication is more likely to occur.
 This skill takes practice, though.
 However, over the years, our instructors have been able to identify a few “listening hacks” to help.
 If you really want to improve your listening skills, try these ideas.

 - Look the Person in the Eye — Eye contact is critical to good communication.
 During any conversation, our minds will start to wander from time to time.
 However, if you maintain good eye contact, your mind is less likely to wander.
 The person speaking will also feel more like you are listening at a higher level.

 - Keep Your Shoulders Parallel — People feel like you are listening better if the two parties are face to face.
 I actually moved my desk so that I face the door to improve communication.

 - Match the Standing/Seated Position of the Speaker — Basically, if the person who is speaking is standing and you are sitting, offer him or her a seat.